Vicken-Ghoubiguian/time_calculous/README.md

 <a href="presentation"></a>
 ## Presentation

 This is a C library to make all possible calculations on dates and time.
-Initially developed to develop the 'wished_wday_in_choosen_month' function, used in the []() library, it has become a separated library of mathematical calculations on dates and time.
+Initially developed to develop the 'wished_wday_in_choosen_month' function, used in the []() C library, it has become a separated library of mathematical calculations on dates and time.

 <a href="how_to_use_it"></a>
 ## How to use it ?